Rembus

 Rembus uses the Arrow columnar format to transport dataframes messages between components.

-Julia, Python and Rust components may exchange dataframes betweeen DataFrames.jl, Pandas and Polars libraries.
+Julia and Python components may exchange dataframes betweeen DataFrames.jl, Pandas and Polars libraries.